tprye001/rshell/README.md

 ### Known Bugs
 - rshell interpets `"` as part of string
-- rshell freaks out when you end a command with a conenctor
+- rshell freaks out when you end a command with a connector

 ### Notes
 - When `mkdir` gets called on a directory that already exists, mkdir throws a warning, but execvp still registers as succeful.
 We consider this as `mkdir` executing properly, but bash handles it differently.